librarianjs/librarian/README.md

 #### `get( fileId, callback )`

+Access a metadata object about a file.
+Including at least the following:

+- ID
+- File Name
+- File Size
+- Mime-type
+- extra.*

-Should trigger the callback with a metadata object as the only argument
+Should trigger the callback with a metadata object as the second argument.
+Pass any errors as the first argument, otherwise pass null

+#### `all( callback )`

+Access an array of all file metadata objects stored in the db.

+Should trigger the callback with the metadata as the second argument.
+Pass any errors as the first argument, otherwise pass null

 #### `patch( fileId, key, value, callback )`